 The relevant NBO interactions are collected in Table 6.
-The absence of $\pi{C1C2} \rightarrow \sigma^{C3C4}$ interaction, and presence of $\pi{C1C4} \rightarrow \pi^{C2C3}$ and $\pi{C2C3} \rightarrow \pi^{C1C4}$ interactions clearly demonstrates that the TS structure is heavily advanced and product-like in both the modes of ring opening.
-The σ{C3C4} bond is completely broken and, hence, its interaction with σ{C-F} in the CF3 group is completely absent.
-The F atoms directly bonded to the ring play the key role and the interactions of their lone pairs of electrons with the largely developed π bonds between C1 and C4, and C2 and C3 control the torquoselectivity.
-This differential interaction, however, is marginal and in favor of inward rotation of the CF3 group by only 1.0 kcal/mol.
-The profiles for outward and inward opening reactions are shown in Figure 3.
+The absence of $\pi{C1C2} \rightarrow \sigma^{C3C4}$ interaction, and presence of $\pi{C1C4} \rightarrow \pi^{C2C3}$ and $\pi{C2C3} \rightarrow \pi^{C1C4}$ interactions clearly demonstrate that the TS structure is heavily advanced and product-like in both modes of ring opening.
+The σ{C3C4} bond is completely broken and, hence, its interaction with σ^{C-F} in CF3 group is absent.
+F atoms directly bonded to the ring play a key role and the interactions of their lone pairs with the largely developed π bonds between C1 and C4, and C2 and C3 control the torquoselectivity.
+This differential interaction, however, is marginal and in favor of inward rotation by only 1.0 kcal/mol.
+The profiles for ring opening reactions are shown in Figure 3.

 Conclusions.
-The torquoselectivity of ring opening of substituted cyclobutenes and oxetenes is a consequence of the NBO interactions of the breaking ring bond with the substituent orbitals.
-The ring opening (outward or inward) that has larger interaction constitutes the preferred mode.
-The experimental torquoselectivity, if otherwise, is a likely consequence of secondary reactions, specifically equilibration by reaction reversal, while honouring the relative enthalpic stabilities of the ring opened products.
+The torquoselectivity of ring opening of substituted cyclobutenes and oxetenes is a consequence of NBO interactions of the breaking ring bond with substituent orbitals.
+The ring opening (outward or inward) that has larger interaction constitutes the preferred pathway.
+The experimental torquoselectivity, if otherwise, is a likely consequence of secondary reactions, specifically equilibration by reaction reversal, while honouring the relative enthalpic stabilities of ring opened products.

-The conformational profile of the substituent also impacts the torquoselectivity and, hence, it must be taken into consideration in any comprehensive treatment of the subject.
-15 Conformational issues arise because the effective NBO interactions are largely antiperiplanar interactions and, hence, the relative orientation of the cleaving ring bond with the substituent bond is paramount.
+The conformational profile of substituent relative to the cleaving bond also impacts the torquoselectivity and, hence, it must be taken into consideration in any comprehensive treatment of the subject.15 Conformational issues arise because the effective NBO interactions are largely antiperiplanar interactions and, hence, the relative orientation of the cleaving ring bond with the substituent bond is important.